cysouw/diathesis/text/c05_case.md

 c.
 Er lehrt an einer Hochschule.
 :::

-Double accusatives also regularly appear with quantified objects [@next a, see [@sec:case-quantified-objects]] and named objects (b, see Section X).
+Double accusatives also regularly appear with quantified objects [@next a], see [@sec:case-quantified-objects], and named objects [@next b], see [@sec:case-named-objects].
 Also these verbs regularly allow for one of the accusatives to be dropped [@next c,d].

 ::: ex
 a.
 Das Buch kostet mich keinen Pfennig.